The Benchwarmers: Plot

 Gus Matthews, Richie Goodman, and Clark Reedy are adult "nerds" who spent their childhoods wishing to play baseball, but never got the chance.
 One day, Gus and Clark witness overweight, timid Nelson Carmichael and his friends being bullied and kicked off a baseball diamond by a local little league team led by Troy and Kyle, so they chase them away.
 When Gus and Clark go with Richie to the field to play a game, the bullies return, demanding they leave, but Gus challenges them to play for the field.
 Despite Richie and Clark's terrible ballplaying, the trio win the game due to Gus' surprising capability.
 The trio are soon befriended by Nelson's billionaire father Mel, during an altercation with Richie and Clark's childhood bully/Troy's uncle Jerry, and Gus defends them.
 Later, Brad, another childhood bully, challenges them to another game, and the trio wins again.

 Later, Mel feels inspired to hold a statewide little league round-robin, including their team, where the winners will get access to a new multimillion-dollar baseball park built by Mel, and the trio join the tournament as the 'Benchwarmers'.
 As the tournament advances, the Benchwarmers win every game, with Clark and Richie gradually improving, and the team becomes popular among many nerds, athletically challenged children, and the general public, while Jerry and his fellow little league coaches Brad, Karl, and Wayne conspire together to defeat the Benchwarmers.
-Richie's brother Howie, who suffers from agoraphobia and has not left home for months, eventually joins the team, while Gus' baby-obsessed wife Liz becomes annoyed that Gus keeps putting off her ovulating schedule.
+Richie's brother Howie, who has agoraphobia and has not left home for months, eventually joins the team, while Gus' baby-obsessed wife Liz becomes annoyed that Gus keeps putting off her ovulating schedule.

 At the semi-final, the desperate competing team's coach Wayne inserts 30-year-old Dominican ringer Carlos, a professional baseball player.
 Despite Carlos clearly being an adult and having a falsified birth certificate written in crayon, Wayne bribes the home plate umpire to successfully get Carlos onto his team.
 The impact is immediate as Carlos's superb pitching and hitting get Wayne's team back in the game.
-However, the Benchwarmers, quickly seeing Carlos is a recovering alcoholic, give him copious amounts of alcohol.
+However, the Benchwarmers, quickly seeing Carlos being a recovering alcoholic, give him copious amounts of alcohol.
 Gus manages to tie the game, and then Carlos stomps on his wrist, making pitching difficult.
 After a bunt from Gus, the Benchwarmers load the bases for the first time, leading to Howie's first at-bat being the only Benchwarmer on-deck.
 Howie is hit by a pitch due to Carlos' intoxication, which drives in the game-winning run for the Benchwarmers.